-- the degree of distinctiveness and/or reputation of the Complainant's trademark; - the failure of the Respondent(s) to submit a response or to provide any evidence of actual or contemplated good faith use; - the Respondent's concealing its identity (privacy or proxy service) or use of false contact details; - the implausibility of any good faith use to which the disputed domain name may be put.
+- i. the degree of distinctiveness and/or reputation of the Complainant's trademark; - ii. the failure of the Respondent(s) to submit a response or to provide any evidence of actual or contemplated good faith use; - iii. the Respondent's concealing its identity (privacy or proxy service) or use of false contact details; - iv. the implausibility of any good faith use to which the disputed domain name may be put.

-Taken into account all circumstances of this case, the Panel finds that it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's SELOGER trademark under trademark law.
+Taken into account all circumstances of this case, the Panel finds that it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate, such as by being an infringement of the Complainant's ESSELUNGA Trademark under trademark law, an act of unfair competition, or an infringement of consumer protection legislation.

-Therefore, the Panel finds that the Respondent, by registering and using the disputed domain name, has intentionally attempted to attract, for commercial gain, Internet users to its web site or other on-line location, by creating a likelihood of confusion with the SELOGER trademark as to the source, sponsorship, affiliation, or endorsement of its web site or location or of a product or service on its web site or location (paragraph 4(b)(iv) of the Policy).
+Therefore, the Panel finds that the Respondent, by registering and using the disputed domain name, has intentionally attempted to attract, for commercial gain, Internet users to its web site or other on-line location, by creating a likelihood of confusion with the ESSELUNGA Trademark as to the source, sponsorship, affiliation, or endorsement of its web site or location or of a product or service on its web site or location (paragraph 4(b)(iv) of the Policy).